Favorite vacation destination/hobby:

 "What is the thing you like most about your work?"

-"How has teaching/working with kids enhanced your skills in other areas of life?"
+"How has working with children enhanced your skills in other areas of life?"

 "What is the funniest thing a student has said to you?"

-"What is the biggest misconception about teaching/working in a school?"
+"What is the biggest misconception about schools/school staff?"

 "Why do you love Ritchie Park?"